-And trust me, once you get going and see the positive impact that is making in your life, finding the time to meet your goals won’t be sacrifice.
+And trust me, once you get going and see the positive impact that is making in your life, finding the time to meet your goals won’t be sacrificed.
 In fact, you will look forward to making space in your day to accomplish your vision.

-I have found that one of my biggest stressors is when I find myself running around in circles without plan.
+I have found that one of my biggest stressors is when I find myself running around in circles without a plan.

 Family Routines: How to Automate Your Housewife Life will teach you:

 - Kids helping with meals